 3284 Uris Hall

-My education is in law as well as in sociology; and my two main areas of research are economic sociology and social theory.
-From early on I have been fascinated by social theory; and today I especially work on theorizing — what theorizing is and how it can be taught to students through practical exercises.
+My two main areas of research are economic sociology and social theory.
+Economic sociology has been a vital interest of mine since the early 1980s; and today I mainly work on current topics.
+From early on I have also been fascinated by social theory, especially theorizing — what theorizing is and how it can be taught to students through practical exercises.
 My main work on this topic is The Art of Social Theory (2014).
-I am also interested in social mechanisms, as evidenced by a co-edited volume (together with Peter Hedström), Social Mechanisms (1987).
-I have also written on many of the classics, including Weber, Simmel and Tocqueville.
+I have also worked on social mechanisms (see Social Mechanisms ; ed. with Peter Hedström).

 In the early 1980s I became interested in economic sociology, and I have had the pleasure to help this field grow into one of the major subfields in sociology.
 My contribution to this has consisted of general works as well as specific studies.
 For the former, see especially (ed. with Neil Smelser) Handbook of Economic Sociology (1994, 2005) and (ed. with Mark Granovetter) The Sociology of Economic Life (1992, 2001, 2011).
 For the latter, see e.g. (ed. with Victor Nee) The Economic Sociology of Capitalism (2005), (ed. with Trevor Pinch) Living in a Material World (2008) and (ed. with Hirokazu Miyazaki) The Economy of Hope (2017).